jeffreysbrother/spaces/README.md

 #!/usr/bin/python
 ```

-If every step is complete, we should be able to run the **spaces** program by simply typing the command `spaces` in the desired directory (given that our python file is named "spaces".
+We should now be able to run the **spaces** program by simply typing the command `spaces` in the desired directory (given that our python file is named "spaces".
 If it were named "spaces.py", then we'd simply have to run "spaces.py").

 ###Symbolic Links

-In the previous steps, I suggest adding our scripts to the root of the `bin/` directory.
+In the previous steps, I suggest adding the script to the root of the `bin/` directory.
 This would, in most cases, require us to *move* or *copy* a file that was created elsewhere (in some development directory, perhaps).
 To avoid duplication, we can create a symlink from a dedicated project folder to our `bin/` directory by running this in the command line:

 ```bash
 ln -s /path/to/original /path/to/symlink
 ```

+If the symbolic link is created successfully, we can access the script *as if* it were actually placed in the `bin/` directory.